 Bringing a new person into the world can be a lot of things: joyous, scary, surprising, heartwarming.
 And always amazing.
 We also want it to be as convenient, safe, and comfortable as possible.
 Whether you’re expecting your first child or adding to your family, we’re committed to getting you off to the best start possible.
-Andis Women’s and Children’s Department at Hancock Regional Hospital is the only maternity hospital in Hancock County.
+Andis Maternity unit at Hancock Regional Hospital is the only maternity hospital in Hancock County.
 Every year, we deliver an average of nearly 400 babies in a calming, comfortable environment—supported by an expert, caring team and the latest healthcare technology.
-And now Andis Women’s and Children’s Department is getting even better.
-Our labor, delivery, and postpartum rooms are all being updated with new amenities that make them even more family-friendly and homelike.
+And now Andis Maternity unit is getting even better.
+Our labor, delivery, and postpartum rooms are all updated with new amenities that make them even more family-friendly and homelike.

 Labor and Delivery Care

 When you’re here, you and your baby are in the hands of a group of experienced doctors and nurses.
 We understand that this is your birth experience and we honor birth plans as much as possible.
 Our nurses are well versed in all the latest breathing and relaxation techniques and will be with you as a knowledgeable guides throughout labor and delivery.
 Anesthesiologists are standing by should you want an epidural.
 And all the resources of Hancock Regional Hospital are right here.
 If you need us, we’re ready 24/7.